mjishnu/pypdl/README.md

 #### Parameters

--   `StopEvent`: An optional parameter to set custom a stop event.
 -   `header`: An optional parameter to set custom header.
 (Note: Never use custom "range" header if using multithread = True)
 -   `proxies`: An optional parameter to set custom proxies.
 -   `auth`: An optional parameter to set authentication for proxies.